iorlas/dahack-ai/api/app/domains/auth/README.md

 3. User B accepts or rejects the invitation
 4. If accepted, both users see each other in `contacts`
 5. If User B had already invited User A, the invitation auto-accepts
+6. When accepted, a system room is automatically created for the two users

+## Room Types

+1. **System Rooms**: Auto-created when contacts connect, always 2 users, cannot be modified
+2. **User Rooms**: Created manually, owner can add/remove members from contacts

 ## Security Features